 - Community Deep Vein Thrombosis ("DVT") Service - Provision of a diagnostic and treatment service for NHS patients with suspected or actual DVTs.
 The Service, including blood testing, ultrasound scans, and subsequent anticoagulation is delivered from a well spread network of local health centres all of which are very easy to access.

-- Consultant Link Advice & Guidance - An innovative service, provided in association with University Hospitals Bristol NHS Foundation Trust, to provide GPs with immediate telephone access to advice & guidance from local specialist consultants, using a paperless telecoms solution that records the telephone call and forwards it to the GP for attachment to the appropriate patient record.
+- Consultant Link Advice & Guidance - An innovative service, provided in association with local acute hospitals, to provide GPs with immediate telephone access to advice & guidance from local specialist consultants, using a paperless telecoms solution that records the telephone call and forwards it to the GP for attachment to the appropriate patient record.

 Our services comprise: